Skip to main content

 Older Adults (60+ years)

-• Medical consultation: Essential if any history of hypertension, arrhythmia, or heart disease
+• Medical consultation: more important if you have hypertension, arrhythmia, or known heart disease.

 Athletes / High Physical Activity